-- Corruption reduces public trust in the defence sector - Involvement in anti-corruption work (and the communication thereof) can strengthen public trust and may be used to build political credibility and support - Corruption wastes scarce resources.
+- Corruption reduces public trust in the defence and related security sector and more widely the whole public administration. - International organizations such as NATO and the EU are trust-based organizations.
+Without confidence that all member states do their utmost to promote and defend the organizations' missions and values, these organizations cannot function properly - Involvement in counter-corruption work (and the communication thereof) can strengthen public trust and may be used to build political credibility and support - Corruption wastes scarce resources.
 Improving the integrity systems will save you money - International companies tend to avoid corrupt economies.
-Corruption therefore slows economic growth, development and investment4 - Corruption can intensify existing rifts between different groups or within society by favouring one group over another - Corruption can facilitate other key threats such as international and organised crime, terrorist activity and illicit trafficking and smuggling of narcotics, people, and scarce resources - Corruption undermines the rule of law and fosters a culture of impunity
+Corruption therefore slows economic growth, development and investment - Corruption can intensify existing rifts between different groups or within society by favouring one group over another - Corruption can facilitate other key threats such as international and organised crime, terrorist activity and illicit trafficking and smuggling of narcotics, people, and scarce resources - Corruption undermines democracy, and the rule of law and fosters a culture of impunity